Gomathy-V/US_Honey_Analysis/README.md

 - This data analysis project aims to provide insights into the US Honey consumption, including the average price of honey over the years.
 My aim is to explore and analyze this data to identify the trends and patterns in the average honey price and gain insights into its fluctuation over time.

 ### Data Sources
-- Dataset: The dataset used for this analysis is the "US_honey_dataset.csv" file, containing detailed information about average price of honey and honey production states in US.
+- Dataset: The dataset used for this analysis is the `US_honey_dataset.csv` file, containing detailed information about average price of honey and honey production states in US.

 #### Dataset - `US_honey_dataset.csv` Column Data Description